Alluxio/alluxio/docker/README.md

 ### Install docker
 * If you haven't installed docker, please refer to [official docker document](https://docs.docker.com/installation/) for help.
+* **sudo apt-get install docker** will install something related to KDE3/GENOME's docklet instead of the docker we want to use, do visit the official site for instructions!

 ### Configure tachyon-dev
 * Before building containers, please configure tachyon template configuration files in